Introduction:

 That's the point.

-You strive to live this kind of a life.
+You strive to live this kind of a life, you will be.

 That's the question.